Were you injured in an accident that wasn't your fault?

 Quittance work to achieve maximum compensation for serious and catastrophic injury and illness, including claiming for the cost of treatment and physiotherapy.
 Quittance's network of specialist solicitor firms have for many years helped claimants affected by severe accidents.

-Under a CFA, Bebington injury claimants will also not have to pay any fees upfront.
+Bebington injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Bebington, Merseyside and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Bebington, Merseyside and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?